sunidhitandel/LilResNets/README.md

 # LilResNets 🚀
 > ResNets that are light on resources, heavy on performance!
+> This project was part of a Kaggle competition where I single-handedly surpassed the benchmark and ranked among the top 25% of teams.

 ## Project Overview
 LilResNets is a comprehensive study of lightweight ResNet variants, all under 5M parameters, designed for resource-constrained environments.
 Through extensive ablation studies, I explore the impact of various network components while maintaining high accuracy and efficiency.

 ### 📍 Key Features
 - **Lightweight Models**: All variants under 5M parameters